pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/1_read_documents_without_type_safety/instructions.md

 # Read Firestore documents without type-safety

-> 💡 if you get stuck, click on **show solution** button below then run the code to see the final result in this step.
+> 💡 If you get stuck, click on the **“Show Solution”** button below, then run the code to see the final result in this step.

 In this step, we will read a Firestore **collection** named `poll`, which contains a list of Polls.